Fisheries management

 The goal of fisheries management is to produce sustainable biological, environmental and socioeconomic benefits from renewable aquatic resources.
 Wild fisheries are classified as renewable when the organisms of interest (e.g., fish, shellfish, amphibians, reptiles and marine mammals) produce an annual biological surplus that with judicious management can be harvested without reducing future productivity.
 Fishery management employs activities that protect fishery resources so sustainable exploitation is possible, drawing on fisheries science and possibly including the precautionary principle.

 Modern fisheries management is often referred to as a governmental system of appropriate environmental management rules based on defined objectives and a mix of management means to implement the rules, which are put in place by a system of monitoring control and surveillance.
 An ecosystem approach to fisheries management has started to become a more relevant and practical way to manage fisheries.
 Current scientific consensus is oriented towards ecosystem-based fisheries management (EBFM) as the most viable approach for achieving the goal of balancing human needs, ensuring the longevity of ecosystem services, and mitigating adverse ecological impacts.
 Today, EBFM is a more comprehensive approach to fisheries management which focuses on achieving ecological health and productivity, as opposed to traditional management techniques which focus on isolated species.

+Recent research on large river basins highlights the importance of maintaining high native species richness, particularly by preventing the overexploitation of piscivorous fish.
+This preserves a "living shield" (biotic resistance) that naturally prevents the establishment of new invasive species.
+For invaders that are already naturalized, eradication is often impractical and ecologically damaging; instead, rational management recommends non-intervention and the justified commercial exploitation of the new resource, alongside strict protection of native predator populations.